Financial Aid at USC

 To learn more about Financial Aid at USC please visit the USC Financial Aid website.

-Percentage of students of the fall 2018 first-year class who received merit scholarships.
+of the fall 2022 first-year class received a USC Merit Scholarship.

 These are types of gift aid that do not have to be paid back.